reactjs/react.dev/content/docs/optimizing-performance.md

     'process.env.NODE_ENV': JSON.stringify('production')
   }),
   require('rollup-plugin-commonjs')(),
-  require('rollup-plugin-uglify')(),
+  require('rollup-plugin-terser')(),
   // ...
 ]
 ```

 For a complete setup example [see this gist](https://gist.github.com/Rich-Harris/cb14f4bc0670c47d00d191565be36bf0).

 Remember that you only need to do this for production builds.
-You shouldn't apply the `uglify` plugin or the `replace` plugin with `'production'` value in development because they will hide useful React warnings, and make the builds much slower.
+You shouldn't apply the `terser` plugin or the `replace` plugin with `'production'` value in development because they will hide useful React warnings, and make the builds much slower.

 ### webpack {#webpack}